rgllm/rgllm.com/content/pages/resume.md

 **Pixelmatters** - _2018 - Present | Porto, Portugal_

 - Mainly working in the development of web applications and websites in various business domains.
-- Working with front-end frameworks such as React, GatsbyJS, and WordPress.
+- Working with front-end frameworks such as React, Gatsby, and WordPress.

 ### Web Developer